alsyundawy/Spotify-Ad-free/README.md

-This filter was created 2015 and is under MIT license by CHEF-KOCH and contains all the advertising domains which are hard-coded within Spotify (free account). <br />
+This filter list was created 2015 and is under MIT license by CHEF-KOCH and contains all the advertising domains which are hard-coded within Spotify (free account). <br/>

+The project is unofficial and not in any relationship with [Spotify AB](https://en.wikipedia.org/wiki/Spotify). <br/>

 Current Spotify Release: [Spotify 1.0.98.78.gb45d2a6b](https://download.scdn.co/SpotifyFullSetup.exe), see [here](https://github.com/CHEF-KOCH/Spotify-Ad-free/releases/tag/2.3) for mod infos.